codefellows/seattle-301d31/15-project-week-kickoff/README.md

 - Reminder: the entrance exam for the 401 courses (which doubles as the final exam for this course) will be published late this afternoon and be available until 11:59pm Sunday.
 It is a graded portion of this course, regardless of your intent to advance to a 401 course.

 - The exam is open-book, open-Google, open-Stack_Overflow, whatever resources you want to use.
 The exam is designed to be, in spots, a little bit beyond what has been covered.
 The intent in those spots is to measure resourcefulness and ability to adapt and figure something out.
 Give yourselves adequate time for the exam: 1-2 hours depending if you are fast or slow on these kinds of things.
+Expect that this exam will take a little longer than the exam at the end of Code 201.

 ## Daily Plan

+**Where were we at the end of 201?
+[1](http://thecomplaintbox.tech) [2](https://ggrieb.github.io/death-becomes-you/) [3](https://dmurphy90.github.io/201_NEXT/)[4](https://deliman206.github.io/fetch/) [5](https://jimmychang94.github.io/catOutOfTheBag/) [6](https://keitheck.github.io/201-final-project/) [7](https://hoganl...onderful-day/) [8](https://dahby.github.io/Seattle-Brewery-Finder/pages/home.html) [9](http://spookysays.site/)**

 **Review of the course**

-- Think about if there are any topics you would like to review or revisit.
-We will open the second hour of class with those topics.
-- Where were we at the end of 201?
-[1](http://workoutchooser.site/) [2](https://ncarignan.github.io/Card-Fellows/) [3](https://ccloops.github.io/quiz-fellows/index.html) [4](https://queenskid.github.io/APFT-Coach/) [5](catfight.me) [6](http://layoutgenerator.online/) [7](https://willjreid.github.io/procrastinate/index.html) [8](https://twofacefear.github.io/dnd-character-creator/)

-**Code Review, Q&A, Booklist App Debugging (JB, Allie, Sam)**

-`BREAK (10 minutes)`
+- Let's review the plusses and minuses of the three different types of application architecture we have seen.

 **Any requested topics for more specific review?
 Let's make a list!**